Selection Principles for Gaia: Understanding Entropic Hierarchy

-In thermodynamics there is a balance between energy minimisation and entropy maximisation.
-In the information theory language we discussed in section \ref{sec:statmech}, energy minimisation would correspond to fitness maximisation.
-We discussed in \ref{sec:fl} that there is no competition between ecosystems, thus there is no driving force for ecosystems to move `uphill'.
-The main driver of ecosystem change is entropy maximisation - the system will be in the most probable state.
-This means the ecosystem will stay in the area of configuration space with most and/or longest stable periods, which is the idea of selection by survival and sequential selection.
+We discussed in \ref{sec:fl} that there is no competition between ecosystems in the modelling framework we used here, the models runs are completely independent.
+Thus, unlike the single organism landscape \cite{Kauffman:1989} there is no competition forcing ecosystems to move ‘uphill’ on the ecosystem fitness landscape, equation 1.
+The main driver of ecosystem change in the Tangled Nature Model is entropy maximisation - in other words the system will be in the most probable state \cite{Becker:2014}.
+This means the ecosystem will most likely be found in the area of configuration space with the longest stable periods, which is the idea of selection by survival and sequential selection discussed in sections \ref{sec:sbs} and \ref{sec:ss}.

-As a simple introduction to the idea, Figure \ref{fig:example} is an example of an entropic hierarchy.
-It depicts a particle rebounding in a series of connected boxes that increase in size.
+In section \ref{sec:tnmsim} we argued that there is another effect occurring, which we called ratcheting sequential selection and in other contexts has been called an entropic hierarchy \cite{Arthur:2017, Barettin:2011}.
+To introduce this potentially unfamiliar idea consider the toy model depicted in Figure \ref{fig:example}.
+A particle is rebounding in a series of connected boxes that increase in size.
 The collisions are assumed to be perfectly elastic, so there is no energy loss.
 Even if there are no forces acting on the particle it still tends to move to the right.
 This is because a random search will quickly find the exit to a small box, but take much longer in a large one.
-Thus there is an apparent `force' pushing the particle to the right which we can attribute to entropy maximisation.
+Entropic forces are well known in physics, for example in Brownian motion \cite{Roos:2014} and elasticity \cite{Neumann:1977}.
+In this example there is an apparent `force' pushing the particle to the right which we can attribute to entropy maximisation.
 This is to be contrasted with the situation of `pure' sequential selection, which would have the box sizes randomised.
 In that case the particle would tend to be in a large box but there is no tendency for it to move in either direction.